Computer Support Scams

 I don't want my clients trusting remote access simply because I serviced their computer remotely in the past.

-Remote access or unknown software can allow the remote user to do ANYTHING on your computer, including installing nefarious software or stealing your personal information.
+Remote access software using TeamViewer (or other software) can allow the remote user to do ANYTHING on your computer, including installing nefarious software or stealing your personal information.

 If you follow their advice, you'll waste your money on software that won't help protect your computer.